-With the 2019 arrival of the most virulent version of the dangerous SARS strains, our current generations have suddenly found themselves attempting to cope with - and make sense out of - an extraordinary public health crisis and extreme social, economic, and political situations.
+With the 2019 arrival of the most virulent version of the dangerous SARS strains, current generations have suddenly found themselves attempting to cope with - and make sense out of - an extraordinary public health crisis and extreme social, economic, and political situations.

 It's not as if humanity has never dealt with an ongoing highly infectious and lethal virus.
 Since the 1500s when the first global influenza epidemic made the history books, we have continually dealt with ever-mutating variants of the flu virus.
 We have even experienced an extreme pandemic because of a virulent strain: the Spanish flu of 1918-1920 killed between 17-100 million people worldwide.
-But in our contemporary history, we have, in large part, been systematically unprepared for the onslaught of SARS-CoV-2 and its yet unknown long-term effects and ramifications.
+But in our contemporary history, we have, in large part, been systematically - and emotionally - unprepared for the onslaught of SARS-CoV-2 and its yet unknown long-term effects and ramifications.

 Infectious disease experts have a fundamental understanding of the biological nature of the airborne virus, but what about its spiritual origins and the deeper meaning it heralds for humanity?
 Can we naturally assume there are profound lessons offered - and deeper awareness to be gained - by undergoing such major upheavals to our everyday lives?
 If so, what are those lessons and why did they originate?